 The evolution of additive manufacturing from prototype to final product brings considerable benefits to various industrial sectors and, in particular, to those characterised by a high degree of complexity and criticality.
-The standardised production of finished components is undoubtedly made possible by innovative technologies and materials, but above all by the features that make the AM Production Factory outstanding: structure, organisation and an in-house Research and Development centre.
+The standardised production of finished components is undoubtedly made possible by innovative technologies and materials, but also by the integrated approach which, in an organized and structured context, combines a series of activities aimed at optimizing the entire project: the Research and Development Centre, the Analysis Laboratory and topological optimization.

 Production of finished components using 3D printing

-Reducing lead time: the AM Production Factory at work for the Oil & Gas sector
+Reducing lead time: Additive Integration at work for the Oil & Gas sector

 Clients coming to the AM Production Factory are increasingly seeking a definitive 3D product that is financially viable and with comparable costs to conventional manufacturing.

-Hence the importance of the work carried out by the R&D centre within the AM Production Factory, which studies the most suitable powder to meet the ideal criteria for a high quality product with rapid delivery times and at an acceptable cost for the client.
-An interesting case we worked on recently concerned the the Oil & Gas sector.
+Hence the importance of the work carried out by the in-house R&D centre and Analysis Lab within the AM Production Factory; they study the most suitable powder to meet the ideal criteria for a high quality product with rapid delivery times and at an acceptable cost for the client.
+An interesting case we worked on concerned the Oil & Gas sector.

 The project was extremely complex, as it involved the production of a machine made up of 18 kits each containing 4 components: a total of 72 components.
-Traditionally, the machine in question was produced by microfusion using Haynes 263 alloy, a material which is poured into a mold and casted under vacuum.
+Traditionally, the machine in question was produced by microfusion using Alloy 263, a material which is poured into a mold and cast under vacuum.
 Since this is a complex procedure offered by very few facilities, delivery times were considerable, and a further disadvantage was a very high level of waste material.

 Therefore, the client was looking for a solution which would reduce the lead time while remaining on target for costs: additive manufacturing turned out to be the perfect answer.
 We are able to produce the 18 kits needed in under a month, when conventional methods would have taken far longer; we then went ahead with the production of 2 further series of 18 kits on the client's request.

-To achieve this result, the input of our Research & Development centre was fundamental; their first task was to fine-tune the perfect powder for the purpose: Haynes 263 is not actually an alloy specifically for additive manufacturing, and it was necessary to parameterize it for the required use by means of a series of tests aimed at ensuring flawless laser sintering.
+To achieve this result, the input of our Research & Development centre and of the Analysis Laboratory was fundamental; their first task, performed by the R&D Centre, was to fine-tune the powder for the purpose: Haynes 263 is not actually an alloy specifically meant for additive manufacturing, and it was necessary to parameterize it for the required use; then, the Analysis Lab performed a series of tests aimed at ensuring flawless laser sintering.

 Subsequently, the design was considered, and the decision was that no modification was necessary to proceed with additive manufacture: microfusion is also a production method that lends itself to complex geometry.